Early History of St Luke, Odd Fellows & the Household of Ruth

 • Finance book for the Household of Ruth (MS1988-009) – The digital images of the book with beginning date of 9 July, 1918 to 1921.

-The House of Ruth Lodge, #5533 met at the Odd Fellows Hall and paid for half of the expenses collected from monthly dues.
+The Household of Ruth Lodge, #5533 met at the Odd Fellows Hall and paid for half of the expenses collected from monthly dues.
 These minutes provides names of members, both Brothers and Sisters who elected governing members and paid dues (in 1921=half a dollar to a whole dollar/month), “sick dues” to people in need($5/two weeks), taxation fees, hack rides to funerals, and burial fees (between $50-60).

 An examples of important information gleaned from this document include 1) mutual aid: Recorded for 1 Feb 1921, the leaders moved to pay two weeks of “Sick Dues”, value of $5, to Will Mullens.
 The next entry noted that $38.95, a portion of the $60.00 required, would be paid for Will Mullens’ burial.
-2)The House of Ruth Lodge had a relationship with both the Christiansburg and Grand Lodge in Roanoke.
+2)The Household of Ruth Lodge had a relationship with both the Christiansburg and Grand Lodge in Roanoke.
 The entry for 5 April, 1921 mentions the Christiansburg Lodge and the 17 May, 1921 mentions Sister Scott and Sister Maria Johnson attending as delegates.

 Names of people mentioned in this document: Margrett Anderson, Maria Anderson, Mariah Anderson, Martha Anderson, Mellie Anderson, Nash Anderson, Ethel Brown, Ester Collins, Daisy Dooly, Ella Green, William M. Green, Janie Hampton, John Hampton, Lucy Hampton, Rebecka Hampton, Lucky Harriston, May Headen, Virginia (Vergie) Jackson, Lizzie Johnson, Marie Johnson, Hattie Jones, Will Keys, Gertrude King, Ellane Mead, F.H.
 (Floyd) Mead, Ellison Meade Pitcher, Elaine Meader, Anner Mills, Martha Mills, Rachel Mills, Alease (Aloise) Mullens, Will M. Mullens, JF Neelly, Victoria Parson, Anna Price, Annie Price, Carrie Price, Claudia Price, Clodie Price, Fannie Price, Millard Price, Rosa Price, Vern Price, Zetella Price, H.P.
 Saunders, Harrison Saunders, Annie E. Scott, W Shepard, Grandville Smith, Jennie Smith, Tylor Smith, Ethel Tauksley, Rosa Toliver, Georgia Trussell, Callie Wade, Celia Wade, Clisby (James C) Wade.